jangeisbauer/gundog/README.md

 # gundog
-gundog - guided hunting in Microsoft Defender
+gundog - PowerShell based guided hunting in Microsoft 365 Defender

 Gundog provides you with guided hunting in Microsoft 365 Defender.
 Especially (if not only) for Email and Endpoint Alerts at the moment.